Anti-imperialism: Political movement

-International context
+By country

 United States

 An early use of the term "anti-imperialist" occurred after the United States entered the Spanish–American War in 1898.
 Most activists supported the war itself, but opposed the annexation of new territory, especially the Philippines.
 The Anti-Imperialist League was founded on June 15, 1898, in Boston in opposition of the acquisition of the Philippines, which would happen anyway.
 The anti-imperialists opposed the expansion because they believed imperialism violated the credo of republicanism, especially the need for "consent of the governed".
 Appalled by American imperialism, the Anti-Imperialist League, which included famous citizens such as Andrew Carnegie, Henry James, William James and Mark Twain, formed a platform which stated:

 Fred Harrington states that "the anti-imperialist's did not oppose expansion because of commercial, religious, constitutional, or humanitarian reasons but instead because they thought that an imperialist policy ran counter to the political doctrines of the Declaration of Independence, Washington's Farewell Address, and Lincoln's Gettysburg Address".

-An important influence on American intellectuals was the work of British writer John A. Hobson. especially Imperialism: A Study (1902).
-Historians Peter Duignan and Lewis H. Gann argue that Hobson had an enormous influence in the early 20th century that caused widespread distrust of imperialism:

 The American rejection of the League of Nations in 1919 was accompanied with a sharp American reaction against European imperialism.
 American textbooks denounced imperialism as a major cause of the World War.
 The uglier aspects of British colonial rule were emphasized, recalling the long-standing anti-British sentiments in the United States.